GDGVienna/zeppelin/call.md

 isStaticPost: true
 ---

+### Our Call for Speakers is now closed!

+We have sent out first confimations & further updates to all applications.
+Thanks a lot for the overwhelming interest!

+{% comment %}
 ### Our Call for Speakers for WTM Vienna 2019 is open!

 Women Techmakers Vienna 2019 is an annual conference targeted at women*,